 Sleeping in Rental Cars: My €20/Week “Rent” Hack

-The rate won’t be that low everywhere – €3–€9/day is achievable across much of Europe, though it varies by season.
-The logic holds: rent cheap, sleep in the car, cut accommodation out of the budget entirely.
+The rate won’t be that low everywhere – €3–€9/day is achievable across much of Europe, depending on the season.
+The logic holds: rent cheap, decline all the extras, sleep in the car, pay nothing extra for accommodation.

 Finding a Spot

 I use park4night to find overnight spots.
-Free app, community-driven, with free and paid campsites and parking spots – each with user reviews and ratings, mostly from campervan drivers.
-I go for spots rated above 4/5 with at least a couple of reviews.
-The range is broad: official sites with hundreds of reviews where you’ll likely encounter other travelers or quiet backroad pull-offs where you won’t.
+It’s a free, community-driven app with campsites and parking spots, both free and paid – each with user reviews and ratings, mostly from campervan drivers.
+I look for spots rated above 4/5 with at least a couple of reviews.
+The options range from official sites with hundreds of reviews, where you’ll likely meet other travelers, to quiet backroad pull-offs with no one else around.
 From scenic viewpoints to functional supermarket parking lots – read the reviews.

 Legality